Irritable Bowel Syndrome

 Nutrition : Always important to have a detox focused, whole foods plant-based diet.
-Foods rich in probiotics and probiotics are helpful.
+Foods rich in prebiotics and probiotics are helpful.
 Adding fiber to your diet is important.
 If you note that certain foods make your symptoms worse, then those should be avoided.
 Some examples of common foods that may promote IBS include wheat, dairy, beans, and nightshades (tomatoes, potatoes, eggplant etc.) If you notice that these foods worsen symptoms, it is important that we eliminate them from the diet at least initially.
 Sometimes FODMAP diet is warranted to get control of the symptoms.

 Exercise : Exercise is an important part of overall stress and mood management.
 Therefore, getting adequate exercise will be beneficial for managing IBS as well.

-Stress : Since Stress is a big aggravator of IBS, stop being aggravated.
+Stress : Since stress is a big aggravator of IBS, stop being aggravated.
 Learn to respond to situations calmly because remember it is not the situation but your response and how it lingers in your mind that creates the stress.
-Learning to manage them better is very helpful to the overall management of IBS
+Learning to manage them better is very helpful to the overall management of IBS.

 Sleep : Good sleep routine is important because lack of sleep promotes inappropriate response to stressful situations, more irritable and anxious which worsens IBS.

 Medications : Treatment is limited and mostly symptomatic by controlling cramps, controlling diarrhea or constipation.
-The best treatment is lifestyle management as outlined above
+The best treatment is lifestyle management as outlined above.